 Can My Arrest Record Be Expunged?

 If there is a record of an arrest but charges were not filed in court, the record of the arrest may be set aside after a one year waiting period.
+Set Aside after dismissal is available for any level of charge that was dismissed.
 If charges were brought, but the case was dismissed, or the trial ended in an acquittal, one may apply to set aside the record of the proceedings immediately following the dismissal or acquittal.
-Either situation mandates qualifications of no non-traffic offenses in the last ten years, no other set aside convictions in the last ten years, and the person petitioning for set aside cannot currently be undergoing prosecution for any other crimes.
+To be eligible, there is can have been no other arrest in the three years preceding the filing of the set aside motion.